player-sdk

 $ npm install --save @api.video/player-sdk

-And then include the SDK with a simple var { PlayerSdk } = require('@api.video/player-sdk')
+var { PlayerSdk } = require('@api.video/player-sdk');

-Installation method #2: typescript
+Method #2: typescript

 If you use Typescript you can add the SDK as a dependency to your project with